paintparty/get-rich/README.md

 ### The get-rich pallette

-Seven carefully selected colors, from the [xterm range 16-255](https://en.m.wikipedia.org/wiki/Xterm#/media/File%3AXterm_256color_chart.svg), are available for use (shown in bold).
+Eight carefully selected colors, from the [xterm range 16-255](https://en.m.wikipedia.org/wiki/Xterm#/media/File%3AXterm_256color_chart.svg), are available for use (shown in bold).
 All of these colors should display consistantly across most consoles on the end-user side.
 Don't expect all of the colors to pass the [strictest APCA contrast criterion](https://www.myndex.com/APCA/), but you can be sure that they will be reasonably visible on both light and dark backgrounds:

 ```Clojure
 (println (enriched [:bold.red "Red"]